Written Board Review Course

 Course registration includes:

-- Up to 27 hours of intense review of EM board materials
+- More than 30 hours of pre-recorded, intense review of EM board materials – taught to the exam!

 - Instruction from top educators in emergency medicine